EdoardoLaGreca/screenbot/README.md

 xdotool getmouselocation
 ```
 Note that this tool works for sure on Unix-like systems running Xorg while I don't know if it works as well on Wayland or WSL.

+If the bot fails to send one or more images, it will store them in the `offline/` directory and send them once it will reach the remote host again.
+It also stores all the images (both sent and not sent) in the `imgs/` directory.